jg review: RANKING RENAISSANCE

 Okay, if you're still reading this, thanks for enjoying my (not so) comprehensive breakdown and ranking of Beyonce's 'RENAISSANCE'.
 I'm sure most people that follow my blog won't be interested in this at all, but if you stayed for the whole article then I thank you kindly and wish you extra-well.
 This was inspired in part by my favourite podcast of 2022, DJ Louie XIV's 'Pop Pantheon', so be sure to check out his content if you enjoyed this thorough of an analysis.
 I hope you're all having a great and safe winter season, and I can't wait to write some more in 2023!
 Happy New Year guys--

-Lov from James x
+Love from JG x